evansshortstorygit/CodingIsSerious/Part3.md

 J nonchalantly walked over to him, took the watch out of his hand, and pressed the button.

 "Screw this," said J, and pressed the other button.
 They were transported back to the estate, back to the previous day, to repeat their first meeting again for the 1000th time.
+Again, for the 1000th time, the two would not remember having met.